What is shoulder dystocia?

 Usually there is not any permanent damage.
 However, the longer the problem lasts during delivery, the greater the risk of complications for you and the baby.

 - Heavy bleeding after the delivery

 - Bruising or tearing of the cervix or vagina

 Possible complications for the baby are:

-- injury to the nerves in the arm and hand, possibly causing the arm to be paralyzed (the paralysis may go away or it may be permanent)
+- Injury to the nerves in the arm and hand, possibly causing the arm to be paralyzed (the paralysis usually goes away)

 Unfortunately, even if an unexpected shoulder dystocia is managed perfectly, there still may be an injury to the baby.